Elizabeth T. Clement

-Elizabeth Ann Tripp "Beth" Clement (born October 8, 1977) is an American lawyer who serves as the chief justice of Michigan since 2022.
-She has served as an associate justice of the Michigan Supreme Court since 2017, after being appointed by Governor Rick Snyder.
+Elizabeth Ann "Beth" Tripp Clement (born October 8, 1977) is an American lawyer who served as the chief justice of the Michigan Supreme Court from 2022 to 2025.
+She served as an associate justice of the Michigan Supreme Court beginning 2017, after being appointed by Governor Rick Snyder.
+She was elected as chief justice in 2022, succeeding Bridget Mary McCormack.
+In 2025, she announced she was leaving the Michigan Supreme Court to lead the National Center for State Courts.

 Biography

 Clement graduated from Michigan State University in 1999 with a Bachelor of Arts degree in political science, and she earned her Juris Doctor from the Michigan State University College of Law in 2002.
 She owned and operated a private firm, Clement Law, PLLC, from 2002 to 2006, where she represented individuals and businesses primarily in the areas of family law, adoption, probate, estate planning, and criminal law.

-Government career
+Career

+Legislative

 Clement served in both legislative and executive branches of the Michigan government before being appointed to the bench.
 Before opening her own firm, Clement served as a legislative aide to State Senate Majority Floor Leader Mike Rogers and a policy advisor and legal counsel to state Senate Majority Leader Mike Bishop from 2006 through 2010.